google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 Note: Once for every given version of a service worker, the service worker is registered and activated and, if necessary, performs cache cleanup of any out-of-date resources that are no longer needed in your shell.
+This only happens once for every given version of the service worker JavaScript file.